gzgracez/CS-109A-Final-Project/milestone-3.md

 Looking at the density plots above, we note a few things.

-First, some features that show clear differences in distribution between the playlist and non-playlist.
+Some features that show clear differences in distribution between the playlist and non-playlist.
 While non-playlist songs contain a roughly uniform distribution of energy values, playlist songs spike at an energy level between 0.2-0.4.
 Acousticness in playlist tracks is much higher on average, spiking around 0.8, while non-playlist tracks most frequently have acousticness values around 0.1.
 Instrumentalness is a particularly interesting feature.
 While the distribution non-playlist tracks is bimodal, peaking at around 0 and 0.9, playlist tracks have a few very well-defined peaks between 0 and 0.3.